Q1 2026 pickleball paddles coming soon

 Now look at the approval velocity, because it explains why the Jan 31 date feels believable.
 The widebody approval arrives first, then the elongated and hybrid approvals land together soon after.
 That “burst” pattern is what production readiness looks like when a brand is staging a coordinated release.

 PickleTip insight: Ecosystem launches create a different kind of pressure for players.
-Instead of evaluating a single paddle, they’re forced to sort themselves inside a lineup, and that internal decision-making is what later reviews and comparisons are designed to clarify with real testing.
+Instead of evaluating a single paddle, they’re forced to choose where they fit inside a lineup, and that’s exactly what later reviews exist to clarify with evidence.

 Shift to Foam?